-Details of best practice, external to Northampton, will be presented to the Scrutiny Panel, which will help to inform the evidence base.
+Details of best practice, external to Northampton, will be presented to a meeting of the Scrutiny Panel, which will help to inform the evidence base.

 Are there any significant gaps in the known evidence base?
 If so what are your recommendations for how and by when those gaps will be filled?